Ronnie Flanagan: 2007 Police Ombudsman Report

 Flanagan denied any wrongdoing or acting with any knowledge of the events in question.
 He agreed that these events had taken place.
 In the aftermath of the ombudsman's report, Irish nationalist politicians said he should be forced to resign from his job as Chief Inspector of Constabulary.

 The Police Ombudsman had criticised Flanagan's role in the RUC inquiry into the Omagh Bombing of 1998, in a report published in 2001, to which his response was that he would "publicly commit suicide" if he believed her report was correct, though he later apologised for the form of words he used.

 Appearance before the Chilcot Inquiry

 In July 2010, Flanagan appeared before the Iraq Inquiry into the UK's role in the Iraq War.
 In 2005, he had conducted a review into the UK's contribution to policing reform in Iraq.
-As he gave evidence, Flanagan had to apologise for the amount of acronyms in his report on Iraq, which was presented to the government in January 2006:"In my view, and I would like to almost apologise for the number of acronyms in this report – but it wasn't written with a view to being read publicly.
+As he gave evidence, Flanagan had to apologise for the number of acronyms in his report on Iraq, which was presented to the government in January 2006:"In my view, and I would like to almost apologise for the number of acronyms in this report – but it wasn't written with a view to being read publicly.
 It was written for the people who invented the acronyms..."